pj499/gametimehero-rsvp/README.md

-# 🎟️ Gametime Hero RSVP Manager
+# 🎟️ RSVP Manager

-A clean, scalable RSVP management interface built with **React**, **TypeScript**, and **Tailwind CSS** — designed for the [Gametime Hero](https://www.gametimehero.com/).
+A clean, scalable RSVP management interface built with **React**, **TypeScript**, and **Tailwind CSS**.
 This feature allows event organizers to track player RSVPs with ease, view attendance stats, and make live updates.

 ---